yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/03-async-callbacks/README.md

 =====================================

 ## Learning Objectives
+* Students will understand the how syncronous and asyncronous code runs in the Javascript runtime
-* students will be able to create asynchronous programs using the node.js callback pattern
+* Students will be able to manage asyncrous data flow using error first callbacks
-* students will be able to read, write, and encode binary data using the `Buffer` class
+* Students will be able to utilize the asyncronous methods on the built-in node modules
-* students will be able to utilize the built-in `fs` module for basic file system I/O
+* Students will be able to work with raw data using Node's Buffers
-* students will be able to use the `done` parameter (provided by mocha.js) for creating asynchronous tests
+* Students will be able to test asyncronous code using a BDD testing framework

 ## Resources
 #### JS Runtime Resources